supplychainproject/supplychainproject.github.io/README.md

-The Supply Chain Project is an open source community providing standards and tools for verifying artifacts in a supply chain.
+The Supply Chain Project is an open source community providing standards and tools for verifying items in a supply chain.
 The goal is to allow the delivery of products and services that are authentic, reliable, tamper-free, secure, certified and licensed.

 ![Supply Chain Project Overview](SupplyChainProjectOverview.png)

 _Job to be Done: As a participant in a supply chain, I can produce and consume trustworthy products and services._

 # Scenarios
-Artifacts are items produced and consumed in a supply chain.
-Artifacts include physical goods, digital goods and certifications.
+The Supply Chain Project allows validating items in a supply chain.
+Items include physical goods, digital goods and certifications.

-The Supply Chain Project allows validating these aspects of any artifact along the supply chain.

-* Identity - the name, producer, version, and unique identifier for the artifact.
+* Identity - the name, producer, version, and unique identifier for the item.
-* Materials - the materials used in creating the artifact.
+* Materials - materials used in creating the item.
-* Creation - information about the process followed for creating the artifact.
+* Creation - information about how the item was created.
-* License - intellectual property requirements governing use of the artifact.
+* License - intellectual property requirements governing use of the item.
-* Integrity - information that allows verifying that the artifact has not been tampered with.
+* Integrity - information that allows verifying that the item has not been tampered with.

 # Concepts